Grants for organizations

 Private, corporate and community foundations

-GrantSpace – A subscription-based resource providing "easy-to-use, self-service tools and resources to help nonprofits worldwide become more viable grant applicants and build strong, sustainable organizations."
+GrantSpace – A subscription-based resource from Candid providing "easy-to-use, self-service tools and resources to help nonprofits worldwide become more viable grant applicants and build strong, sustainable organizations."
 This resource has free access at many locations across the country.

 Central Minnesota Community Foundation, St. Cloud (call ahead to reserve time and a brief orientation for new users)